Search This Blog

 We find that Phineas does not win a place in the first Whig Government although we do hear that Plantagenet Palliser is now Chancellor of the Exchequer.
 While this shouldn’t have been a surprise for Phineas, given that he was only recently elected, it does mean that he isn’t in receipt of a salary (only appointments within the Government were paid positions.)
 Phineas has told his mentor, Mr Low, that he does not intend to carry on with his legal profession while he is in Parliament, much to Mr Low’s dismay.

-We then get to meet Violet Effingham, noted beauty and heiress, and get ourselves into of these love triangles as Lady Laura tries to match her good friend Violet up with her absolute rotter of a brother, the very Red Lord Chiltern.
+We then get to meet Violet Effingham, noted beauty and heiress, and get ourselves into one of these love triangles Trollope specialises in as Lady Laura tries to match her good friend Violet up with her absolute rotter of a brother, the very red Lord Chiltern (red in appearance, not politics.)

 So is Lord Chiltern going to be a bigger rogue than George Vavasor- we’ll have to wait and see.
 For now it’s a firm no from Violet.